 - 13. Plaintiffs Jessica van Garderen, Ewout van Garderen, and Scarlet van Garderen live in Belgrade, Montana.
-Jessica and Ewout are the parents of Scarlet, who is 16 years old.
+Jessica and Ewout are the parents of Scarlet, who is 17 years old.
 Scarlet is transgender and is currently receiving medically necessary care that would be prohibited by the Act. - 14.
 Plaintiffs Molly Cross, Paul Cross, and Phoebe Cross live in Bozeman, Montana.
 Molly and Paul are the parents of Phoebe, who is 15 years old.

-Phoebe is transgender and is currently receiving medically necessary care that would be prohibited by the Act.
+Phoebe is transgender and is currently receiving medically necessary care that would be prohibited by the Act. - 15.
+Plaintiffs Jane Doe and John Doe live in Montana.
+Jane and John are the parents of Joanne Doe, who is 15 years old.
+Joanne Doe, who is not a party to this case, is transgender and is currently receiving medically necessary care that would be prohibited by the Act.
+Jane and John Doe raise legal claims on behalf of themselves as individuals, and on behalf of their minor child, Joanne Doe.